djellemah/clevic/README.txt

 * Ctrl-] for copy previous record, one field right
 * Ctrl-[ for copy previous record, one field left
 * Ctrl-f to find a record
-* Ctrl-l to filter by current selection
+* Ctrl-l to add a filter (by current selection)
+* Ctrl-k to remove a filter
 * cursor keys, PgUp PgDown etc for movement

 === Model definition: